Do I have to pay deductibles and copayments for essential health benefits?

 What if I can’t afford coverage?

-The Illinois Department of Insurance encourages you to get health insurance for 2021.
+The Illinois Department of Insurance encourages you to get health insurance.

 If you think you can't afford coverage, there is help available.
 First, check out HeatlhCare.gov and see if you qualify for cost assistance or Medicaid based on your projected Modified Adjusted Gross Income (MAGI).